-•Vornado Realty Trust
+· Vornado Realty Trust

 The peer group may change from year to year, depending on changes in the marketplace and the business focus of the Company.
-Our peer group for 2009 was identical to the peer group considered for 2008 except that certain companies have changed their names.
-In an effort to provide the Committee with the most complete and comprehensive reference and data points, and given recent Company performance relative to its peers, PM&P also provides market data for select S&P 500 companies based on revenue and other comparable source data for the Committee to consider in its compensation determinations.
+With the exception of replacing Camden Property Trust with HCP, Inc., our peer group for 2010 was identical to the peer group considered for 2009.
+Camden Property Trust was replaced due to significantly smaller size in terms of market capitalization and enterprise value.
+HCP, Inc. was determined to have business model similarity as a real estate investment trust and greater size similarity based on revenues, market capitalization and enterprise value, all of which were within the guidelines described above.
+In an effort to provide the Committee with the most complete and comprehensive reference and data points, and given recent Company performance relative to its peers, PM&P also provides market data for select S&P 500 companies based on revenue, market capitalization, and enterprise value for the Committee to consider in its compensation determinations.
+The S&P 500 market data is based on a custom cut from PM&P's CHiPS Executive Survey Report and consists of 33 companies with median revenue of \$21 billion, median market capitalization of \$19 billion and median enterprise value of \$23 billion.
+While the median revenue is more than three times ours, the median market capitalization and enterprise value aligns with our market capitalization and enterprise value.

-PM&P's analysis involved a comparison of our executive compensation with that of our peer group companies and other survey data, including the total compensation for each of our executive officers against that of executives in comparable positions and/or with comparable roles at other similarly-sized companies, as well as an analysis of each component of compensation.
+PM&P's analysis involved a comparison of our executive compensation with that of our peer group companies and other published survey data, including the total compensation for each of our executive officers against that of executives in comparable positions or with comparable roles at other similarly-sized companies, as well as an analysis of each component of compensation.
 In conducting its review, PM&P prepared an executive compensation competitive analysis, a peer group financial performance analysis and a peer group dilution analysis.
 The specific components of total compensation reviewed by PM&P included base salaries, total cash payments (salary plus bonus) and long-term incentives.
-For purposes of valuing our long-term incentive compensation, PM&P determined the value of our equity-based awards to our executives in 2009 using a Black-Scholes value calculation.
+For purposes of valuing our long-term incentive compensation, PM&P determined the value of the stock option component of our equity-based awards to our executives in 2010 using a Black-Scholes value calculation.